-6.1 NO INVESTMENT DISCRETION.
-Except as otherwise agreed in writing between the Participant and the Custodian, or an affiliate of the Custodian, the Custodian shall have no discretion to direct any investments of an Account, and is merely authorized to acquire and hold the particular investments specified by the Participant.
+- 6.1 NO INVESTMENT DISCRETION.
+Except as otherwise agreed in writing between the Participant and the Custodian or an affiliate of the Custodian, the Custodian shall have no discretion to direct any investments of a Roth IRA, and is solely authorized to acquire and hold the particular investments specified by the Participant.
 The Custodian is not, however, obligated to act upon each and every investment direction and may, within its normal and customary practices, decline to act upon a given investment direction.
-Notwithstanding any other provision herein to the contrary, the Custodian may refuse to follow instructions which it reasonably believes will result in a transaction prohibited by Code Section 4975 or by Section 3.5 of this plan.

-6.2 INVESTMENT POWERS.
-The Custodian may hold any securities acquired hereunder in the name of the Custodian without qualification or description, in the name of any nominee or by or through a central clearing corporation or depository.
-The Custodian shall have the following powers and authority with respect to the administration of each Account:

-(a) To invest and reinvest the assets of the Account without regard to whether such investment is authorized by the laws of any jurisdiction for fiduciary investments;
+Notwithstanding any other provision herein to the contrary, the Custodian may refuse to follow instructions which it reasonably believes will result in a transaction prohibited by Code Section 4975 or Section 3.5 of this Roth IRA document. - 6.2 INVESTMENT POWERS.
+The Custodian may hold any securities acquired for a Roth IRA in the name of the Custodian without qualification or description, in the name of any nominee or by or through a central clearing corporation or depository.
+The Custodian shall have the following powers and authority with respect to the administration of each Roth IRA: - (a) To invest and reinvest the assets of the Roth IRA without regard to whether such investment is authorized by the laws of any jurisdiction for fiduciary investments. - (b) To exercise, buy or sell covered listed options, conversion privileges or rights to subscribe for additional securities and to make payments therefore. - (c) To consent to or participate in dissolutions, reorganizations, consolidations, mergers, sales, leases, mortgages, transfers or other changes affecting securities held by the Custodian.

-- (b) To exercise, buy or sell covered listed options, conversion privileges or rights to subscribe for additional securities and to make payments therefore; - (c) To consent to or participate in dissolutions, reorganizations, consolidations, mergers, sales, leases, mortgages, transfers or other changes affecting securities held by the Custodian; - (d) To make, execute and deliver as Custodian any and all contracts, waivers, releases or other instruments in writing necessary or proper for the exercise of any of the foregoing powers; - (e) To grant options to purchase securities held by the Custodian or to repurchase options previously granted with respect to securities held by the Custodian; - (f) The Custodian shall exercise any rights of a shareholder (including voting rights) with respect to any securities held in the Account only in accordance with the instructions of the Participant, pursuant to any applicable rules of the Securities and Exchange Commission and the national exchanges of which the Custodian is a member; - (g) To invest and reinvest the assets of the Account in deposits of an affiliate or affiliates.
+- (d) To make, execute and deliver as Custodian any and all contracts, waivers, releases or other instruments in writing necessary or proper for the exercise of any of the foregoing powers. - (e) To grant options to purchase securities held by the Custodian or to repurchase options previously granted with respect to securities held by the Custodian. - (f) The Custodian shall exercise any rights of a shareholder (including voting rights) with respect to any securities held in the Roth IRA only in accordance with the instructions of the Participant, pursuant to any applicable rules of the Securities and Exchange Commission and the national securities exchanges of which the Custodian is a member. - (g) To invest and reinvest the assets of the Roth IRA in deposits of an affiliate or affiliates.